 In product development and the world of business in general, The Innovator’s Dilemma is a well-known reference.
 If you’ve been part of the product development scene, you may think you know enough things to skip this book.
 But we would argue otherwise.
 A thorough reading of this book can provide you with a requisite foundation of industry knowledge, helping you understand the job of a product manager as well as all the many other people you would need to collaborate with.

-Step 2.
-Read the Blogs of Product Management Thought Leaders
+Step 3: Read Product Management Blogs By Thought Leaders

 The above-mentioned books are important to your education as an enterprise product management pro.
 Although books are updated every once in a while, it's not as often as you will be expected to renew your certification and SAFe agile training as a Scrum Master.
 What’s great about blogs is that they are regularly updated with industry news, new insights, and new developments in the tech and Agile process.
 You really do need to be a regular consumer of these blogs.